pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

 by clicking on the **Locate $FSLDIR** button, and selecting the FSL installation directory (typically ``/usr/local/fsl/``).
-Alternately, you can click **Skip** to ignore the warning- you can still use FSLeyes, however some features (e.g. atlases) may not be available.
+Alternately, you can click **Skip** to ignore the warning- you can still use FSLeyes, however some features (e.g. atlases) will not be available.

 Images are not overlaid on each other correctly